mysociety/alaveteli/docs/running/holding_pen.md

 For instructions, see
 [removing a message from the holding pen]({{ site.baseurl }}docs/running/admin_manual/#removing-a-message-from-the-holding-pen).

-If the message is clearly spam, you can also add its `To:` email address to Alaveteli's
+If the `To:` address does not belong to a valid request and the message is clearly spam you can add that email address to Alaveteli's
 <a href="{{site.baseurl}}#spam-address-list" class="glossary__link">spam address list</a>.
 Subsequent messages to that address will be automatically rejected &mdash; for instructions see